ffub/stephen.digital/_work/costco-travel.md

   caption="The Costco's Low Price Finder presents a grid of car classes, against brands"
 %}

 Costco's US site delivered results as a grid, known as their Low Price Finder.
 This was polarising.
 Users that understood the structure of the table were able to efficiently marry up the two dimensions — class and brand — to find the price point that suited them.
-But to some users this was a confusing spreadsheet when they were expecting a list of cars with photos.
+But to some users, this was a confusing spreadsheet when they were expecting a list of cars with photos.

 ## Design sprint